 As the leader, you set the tone for your team's culture.
 If you typically use an authoritative leadership style – where you assume total control and dish out goals, demands, and directions – it's time to change gears.
 As a survey from McKinsey concluded, "Team leaders' authoritative-leadership behaviors are detrimental to psychological safety."

-Instead, a more consultative and supportive approach will mesh better with psychological safety (and all of the other tips on this list will help you employ that leadership style).
-Team members will view you as a resource and trusted advisor, as opposed to someone they need to constantly seek approval from.
+Instead, a more consultative and supportive approach will mesh better with psychological safety (and the other tips on this list will help you employ that leadership style).
+Team members will view you as a resource and trusted advisor, as opposed to someone they constantly need to seek approval from.

 3. Get a little vulnerable